cybersamx/bash-recipes/basics/prompt/README.md

 # Prompt

-Recipes of how implementing prompts.
+Recipes of implementing different user prompts in bash.

 * [Continue prompt](continue.sh)
 * [Yes or no prompt](yes-no.sh)